joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/03/01/style/child-support-family-members.html?searchResultPosition=7

 **Eli Lilly Says It Will Cut the Price of Insulin**\
-`The company said it would cap the out-of-pocket cost of the diabetes drug at $35.`\
+`The company said it would cap the monthly out-of-pocket cost of the diabetes drug at $35.`\
 https://nytimes.com/2023/03/01/business/insulin-price-cap-eli-lilly.html?searchResultPosition=8

 **China’s Factories Report Surge in Activity After Lockdowns End**\